Kapilpanwar001/hello-kitchen-recipe/README.md

 # hello-kitchen-recipe

 Welcome to the Hello Kitchen project!
-This application allows users to search for food recipes and related YouTube videos.
+-This application allows users to search for food recipes and related YouTube videos.
-Built with React.js and Tailwind CSS on the front end, and a Node.js/Express.js back end,.
+-Built with React.js and Tailwind CSS on the front end, and a Node.js/Express.js back end,.
-Hello Kitchen is a complete recipe and video discovery platform.
+-Hello Kitchen is a complete recipe and video discovery platform.

 ## Features